lee14257/healthvisor-chatbot/README.md

 # Healthvisor Chatbot
 > Group Project for COMP3111H - Software Engineering
+> Created using the Java Enterprise Edition (J2EE) template framework provided by the LINE forked from  https://github.com/line/line-bot-sdk-java.

 Healthvisor is a chatbot that runs on the instant message software LINE.
 It assists users to obtain nutritional details of selected food menus, and provides healthy dietary recommendations when deciding what to eat.
-Created using the Java Enterprise Edition (J2EE) template framework provided by the LINE developer website.

 ## Features
 - Creates a profile for the user that includes interests in food, weight (with timestamp), past meals, etc.